 Q: What is the application process like?

-A: The process is competitive and we don't accept just anyone.
-Initially, you will be given the opportunity to ask questions.
+A: Initially, you will be given the opportunity to ask questions during a meet and greet.
 If you are still interested, you will complete an application and personal history statement.
 If your application is accepted, you will be scheduled for an in-depth interview.
 Thereafter, your background will be investigated, your references will be questioned, and you will submit to a drug screen.
 After these steps have been completed, we will then make a decision regarding your application.
 You should know Lacey Township EMS is an equal opportunity employer and strictly adheres to all state and federal hiring and employment laws.
 Diverse candidates are encouraged to apply.

 Q: If I'm accepted as a compensated employee what would happen next?

-A: You would serve as a probationary EMT while we evaluate your skill set and if needed, provide additional training/coaching.
+A: You would work as a probationary EMT while we evaluate your skill set and if needed, provide additional training/coaching.
 After completing the probationary period you will go into the normal schedule rotation.

 Q: I'm an EMT and attending college, do you have positions for students?

 A: Yes, in fact this is an ideal position for a college student.
 Not only is our scheduling flexible, on-duty shifts often allow for productive use of time.

 Q: How much do you pay compensated team members?